-The early evidence of the economic transformation made possible by science, large-scale thinking, clear-eyed planning and well-deployed technology prompted Fuller (1968) to assert that
+Fuller was excited by the early evidence of the economic transformation made possible by science, large-scale thinking, clear-eyed planning and well-deployed technology.
+Fuller (1968) pointed out that

 "we have gone from less than 1 percent of humanity being able to survive in any important kind of health and comfort to 44 percent of humanity surviving at a standard of living . . . undreamed of before.
 This utterly unpredicted synergistic success occurred within only two-thirds of a century despite continually decreasing metallic resources per each world person.
 It happened without being consciously and specifically attempted by any government or business.
-It also happened only as a consequence of man's inadvertently becoming equipped synergistically to do progressively more with less" (pp. 95 - 96).
+It also happened only as a consequence of man's inadvertently becoming equipped synergistically to do progressively more with less" (pp. 95-96).